Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 Contact Jill for a copy of her NM License, Educational Degrees and CV

-Attendees can enjoy a Tai Chi workshop at your conference as a great start to their day.
+Retreat or Conference Attendees can enjoy a Tai Chi or Qi Gong workshop at your conference as a great start to their day.

 Tai Chi can help attendees to balance their day and conference experience with relaxation of the mind and body.
 Relaxation can help to improve concentration during a weekend of intellectual stimulation.